Public Infrastructure Investments for Space Market Development: Limitations and Directions for Future Research

+\textit{External demand forecasting.} Assessing economic trade-offs in program design requires estimates of external demand.
+For nascent markets like commercial space stations, external demand is deeply uncertain across multiple dimensions, e.g., how much demand will materialize, what services customers will demand, and when they will demand them.
+In the near term, external demand for advanced space systems may consist primarily of other government entities whose budgets and priorities the focal agency cannot control.
+Over longer timescales, the scale and composition of private commercial demand remains uncertain.
+Different customer types demand different service profiles: government agencies typically prioritize long-duration missions that signal capability and prestige, while commercial customers may prefer shorter-duration access for specific applications.
+Improved methods for forecasting demand under deep uncertainty---including both the scale of demand from various sources and the nature of services demanded---would help planners design better market development programs.

-I have illustrated how principles of economic architecture can help shape programs to develop markets for crewed space services. \cite{triezenberg_assessing_2020, triezenberg_assessing_2024} provide detailed analyses of similar goals and trade-offs in the U.S. National Security Space launch market, showing how acquisition decisions affect the number of sustainable competitors.
-Economic architecture principles can also be applied to orbital debris risk reduction---one of the most studied aspects of space economics in recent years.
-While grab-and-remove active debris removal (ADR) systems can be cost-ineffective at reducing risk \citep{colvin_cost_2023, locke_cost_2024}, governments may want to support grab-and-remove technologies for non-economic reasons---such capabilities involve intermediate technologies with military applications, like grappling and relocating non-cooperative objects.
+\textit{Applications to other domains.} This kind of economic analysis can be applied beyond crewed space stations. \cite{triezenberg_assessing_2020, triezenberg_assessing_2024} provide detailed analyses of similar goals and trade-offs in the U.S. National Security Space launch market, showing how acquisition decisions affect the number of sustainable competitors.
+Orbital debris risk reduction programs offer another example.
+While grab-and-remove active debris removal (ADR) systems can be cost-ineffective at reducing risk \citep{colvin_cost_2023, locke_cost_2024}, governments may want to support such technologies for non-economic reasons---these capabilities involve intermediate technologies with potential military applications. \cite{rao_cost-benefit_2025} assessed the economic efficiency of portfolios of space sustainability investments, identifying efficient combinations that include grab-and-remove ADR alongside ground-based lasers for small debris removal, new tracking systems, and improved shielding.
+Public ownership may be necessary for ground-based laser systems and some tracking systems that provide non-rival benefits to all satellite operators.
+Direct investments and purchases could support private firms developing ADR services or shielding.
+The economic architecture issues mirror those in the space station case: budget allocation, external demand assessment, risk distribution, and accounting for relevant non-economic factors.